 The couple is broke or cheap.
 False.

 Elopements are open to couples with any kind of budget.
-With eloping, of course it can save a lot of money!
+Of course it can save a lot of money!
 You don’t need to hire as many vendors or pay for food for all those guests like you were going to for that larger venue wedding.
 However it doesn’t mean you can’t have an epic elopement with a lot of value attached!
-Many couples choose to go to a country or location they themselves have never been to.
+Many couples choose to go to a place they’ve never been to.
 Your choice of location, where you stay, what you choose to wear and the vendors you use will still most likely cost thousands of dollars.
-But not venue thousands!
-With eloping you can certainly stretch your money to the limit and really pick what you want for literally everything, rather than saying to yourself ‘Oh, we will just go cheaper on the flowers and table favors’, etc. With traditional weddings a lot of the time there is a budget (must be nice if there isn’t!), so couples are looking for cheaper options when it comes down to almost everything.
+But not ‘venue’ thousands!
+You can really stretch your dollar and pick what you want for literally everything, rather than saying to yourself ‘Oh, we will just go cheaper on the flowers and table favors.’

 They aren’t planners.
 Maybe!

 Maybe the couple has an idea where they want to have their elopement, and sometimes they have no clue where to start.
-That’s where we come in– Having an elopement guide such as ourselves really takes a lot of the stress and planning out of an elopement for a couple.
-The couple still 100% picks what they want to do, but we guide them along the way with vendor, location & timeline recommendations.
+That’s where we come in– Having an elopement guide really takes a lot of the stress and planning out of it for a couple.
+The couple still 100% chooses what they want to do, but we guide them along the way with vendor, location & timeline recommendations.
 We spend endless hours scouting for incredible locations, so they don’t have to.

-So what is the ‘correct’ definition of eloping?
-I had some of you sum it up perfectly.
+So what is the ‘correct’ definition of elopement?
+I had a few sum it up perfectly.
 One of my favorite responses was “two people getting married the way they want to.”
-YES.
 So much yes!
-Even though planning an elopement might take months, it is normally a lot more stress-free than planning a huge traditional wedding.
+Even though the planning might take months, it is normally a less stress than planning a huge traditional wedding.
 An elopement really means two people having their day the way they want, with a more intimate gathering of friends & family, or no one there at all.
 We consider elopements to be with 30 guests or under, but other photographers set their own limits.